Operational resilience: Regulation Around the World

-In Q3 2021, to date, the Commissioners of the Occupational Safety & Health Review Commission have released two final decisions further to a Petition for Discretionary Review.
+In Q2 2022, the Commissioners of the Occupational Safety and Health Review Commission (OSHRC) released two remand orders and four final decisions further to a Petition for Discretionary Review.

-US Department of Justice announces national healthcare fraud takedown
+The US Department of Justice has announced a nationwide healthcare fraud takedown.